As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

-This article was updated on May 1st, 2023
+This article was updated on January 27th, 2024

 Dog mammary tumors are lumps that come from the mammary tissue along a dog’s belly.
 Most female dogs have five sets of mammary glands that extend from the groin to their armpits.
-They can develop tumors in one or more glands or in the entire mammary chain on one side.
+Dogs can develop tumors in one or more glands or in the entire mammary chain on one side.

 Mammary tumors in dogs are benign about half the time and malignant about half the time.
-The most common types include benign adenomas and malignant carcinomas, and adenocarcinomas.
+The most common types include benign adenomas, malignant carcinomas, and adenocarcinomas.
 The difference in types just depends on the tissue it arises from.
+Dogs may have both benign and malignant tumors at the same time.
+The only way to tell what type of mammary tumor a dog has is with a biopsy.

-Benign mammary tumors in dogs are usually small, firm, and well-defined.
+- Benign mammary tumors in dogs are usually small, firm, and well-defined.
 You may notice a small lump while petting your dog’s belly, as showcased in our picture below:

-Malignant mammary tumors may be small, large, a single lump, or multiple lumps.
+- Malignant mammary tumors may be small, large, a single lump, or multiple lumps.
 They often have bumpy edges and are tightly fixed to the skin or underlying tissue, as shown below:

 Most of the time, dogs with mammary tumors are going to be feeling fine.
 They will eat and drink normally and have a normal activity level.
 The first sign that owners note is a lump on their belly.
 Occasionally, the groomer or even the vet will find the lump on a routine exam.